 Generally, most essential oils need to be diluted before applying directly to skin.

-TOP TIP: use your own skin care products such as lotions and even shampoos and conditioners as a carrier for essential oils.
+TOP TIP: use your own skincare products such as lotions or even shampoos and conditioners as a carrier for essential oils.

 O is for Orange